giantswarm/backstage-catalogs/.github/pull_request_template.md

+Note: `/catalogs/**.yaml` content should be generated automatically and not be modified manually.

+Also note that in this repository we are not creating releases.
+Customers are encouraged to use the `main` branch and will receive any changes immediately.

 ### What does this PR do?

 (Please set a descriptive PR title.
 Use this space for additional explanations.)

-### What is the effect of this change to users?

-### How does it look like?

-(Please add anything that represents the change visually.
-Screenshots, output, logs, ...)

 ### Any background context you can provide?

 (Please link public issues or summarize if not public.)

-### What is needed from the reviewers?

-### Do the docs need to be updated?
+### Do the docs (README or /docs) need to be updated?

+- [ ] README.md has been updated
+- [ ] /docs has been updated

 ### Should this change be mentioned in the release notes?